-Atlanta attorney Richard Grossman is aware of the Georgia guidelines, regulations, exemptions and statutory penalties associated with the improper storage of prescription medication.
+Atlanta attorney Jeff Manciagli is aware of the Georgia guidelines, regulations, exemptions and statutory penalties associated with the improper storage of prescription medication.
 If you’ve found yourself in a sticky situation where you need help with a prescription drug charge, then give us a call.
 We’ll assist you in every way possible.

 66 Lenox Pointe NE, Building #66

 Phone: (404) 642-9080